-Whether you’re outside or stuck at home, you can get a great workout by incorporating stairs into your routine.
-Using these exercises on a set of stairs will help tone and strengthen your legs and glutes.
+Whether you’re outside at a park or stuck at home, you can get a great workout by incorporating stairs into your routine.
+While these exercises can be done on any flat surface, doing them on a set of stairs kicks things up a notch and gives your legs and glutes even more of a workout.

 These can be challenging moves, so if you feel they're a bit more intense than what you're used to, try subbing in an alternative exercise.
 For example, if the sumo squat jumps seem impossible, try doing a regular sumo squat.